TL-Joshua/ironmate_fe/README.md

 --HOW TO USE THE IRONMATE APP--

->Starting the application<
+-Starting the application-

 1. Start json server on localhost: json-server --watch db.json/data --port 3004
-2.Start application: npm start
+2. Start application: npm start

->Operation Manual<
+-Operation Manual-

 When entering the website, the user starts at the landing page.
 By clicking on the upper right button(On/Off switch) in the navigation bar, the user is redirected to the login/sign up window.
 If the user doesn't have an account yet, he clicks on "Sign up" and creates an account by entering his email and a password.
 After ther Login, the User enters the Matching page.
 Now he can see and go through several profiles of other users.